weavejul/CompNeuroDiRP/README.md

 ***NO background in biology required!***

-This journal club will run in tandem with *Longhorn Neurotech's Journal Club*, which I am also leading.
+This journal club will run in parallel with *Longhorn Neurotech's Journal Club*, which I am also leading.

 ---